ed-wilson-ny/sport-catalog/README.md

 Launch a web browser and type: http://localhost:8080

-For JSON Data type: http://localhost:8080/item/JSON/
+For a JSON listing of all item data - type: http://localhost:8080/item/JSON/

 [(Back to TOC)](#table-of-contents)